Esca-MMC/FarmTypeManager/readme.md

 # Farm Type Manager
-This mod allows you to customize the features from Stardew Valley's different farm maps.
-It currently supports spawning ore and forageable plants on any map in the game, and spawning large objects (stumps, boulders, meteorites, etc) on the farm itself.
-You can configure the number of objects spawned per day, which areas or terrain types they can spawn on, the chances of spawning each object type, and more.
+This mod allows players and modders to customize features from Stardew Valley's different farm maps.
+It can spawn forageable plants, ore, and monsters on any map in the game, and spawn large objects (stumps, logs, boulders, meteorites) on the farm.
+Users can configure the number of objects spawned per day, which areas or terrain types they can spawn on, the chances of spawning each object type, and more.

 ## Contents
 * [Installation](#installation)